 Study Abroad: Japan 2026

-The University of New Mexico, through the Honors College, presents the Japan Study Abroad Program-an intensive program of the arts and culture of Japan.
-The program offers students 6 semester hours of credit.
-The program will meet once a week (for a one-hour and 15-minute session) starting in the second 8 weeks of the spring 2026 semester and will have ten days of expeditionary fieldwork in and around Kyoto, Japan.
+The University of New Mexico, through the Honors College, presents the Arts and Culture of Japan, an intensive study abroad program of the arts and culture of Japan.
+The program offers students 6 semester hours of credit through the enrollment in two courses.
+Starting in a second 8-week course in the spring 2026 semester, students will meet once a week (for a one-hour and 15-minute session).
+Expeditionary fieldwork will take place in and around Kyoto, Japan from May 18-31.

 Sign-up to receive up-to-date information about Japan Study Abroad Program for Spring 2026!